chef/chef-web-docs/chef_master/source/azure_portal.rst

 .. tag cloud_azure_portal_settings_chef_client

-Before virtual machines can be created using the Azure portal, some chef-client-specific settings will need to be identified so they can be provided to the Azure portal during the virtual machine creation workflow.
-These settings are available from the chef-client configuration settings:
+Before virtual machines can be created using the Azure portal, some Chef Infra Client-specific settings will need to be identified so they can be provided to the Azure portal during the virtual machine creation workflow.
+These settings are available from the Chef Infra Client configuration settings:

 * The ``chef_server_url`` and ``validation_client_name``.
 These are settings in the `client.rb file </config_rb_client.html>`__.